[CANCELED] Nikki Giovanni Tribute Evening

 Location: Copley Formal Lounge

-Join the Lannan Center for a special reading honoring Nikki Giovanni featuring poets Jericho Brown, Rachel Eliza Griffiths, Nicole Sealey, and Kevin Young.
-Hosted by poet and Director of Readings and Talks, Carolyn Forché.
+Lannan Center hopes to host a special reading honoring Nikki Giovanni featuring poets Jericho Brown, Rachel Eliza Griffiths, Nicole Sealey, and Kevin Young.
+This event will be hosted by poet and Director of Readings and Talks, Carolyn Forché.

 Poet Nikki Giovanni (1943—2024) was born in Knoxville, Tennessee, and grew up in Cincinnati, Ohio.
 She graduated with a degree in history from Fisk University.
 A world-renowned poet and one of the foremost authors of the Black Arts Movement, her notable books of poetry are Black Judgment (1968) and Those Who Ride the Night Winds (1983), which were influenced by her participation in the Black Arts Movement and Black Power movement in the 1960s.